Are You A College or Graduate School Student Struggling to Balance Academic and Social Demands?

 Why not just go to my student counseling center?
 They are on campus, available, and take my insurance.

 Student counseling services generally offer short-term therapy sessions.
-However, the challenges faced by college and graduate students often benefit from prolonged and in depth psychotherapy, and I am here to provide that service.
+However, the challenges faced by college and graduate students are often best addressed by ongoing psychotherapy.

 Do my parents or anyone else have to know?